About JACA

 IT STARTED WITH A TRIP TO JAPAN

 In April of 1997, Akita breeders Pat Szymanski of Akasta Akitas, Ben Herrera of Kobun Akitas and Jim Sjoberg of Hyozan Akitas attended an Akitainu Hozonkai (AKIHO) Headquarters show in Odate, Japan, where they spoke to well-known and respected AKIHO judges and breeders.
 In addition, they were able to observe for themselves over 200 Japanese Akitainu at one show.
-These Japanese Akitainu were, in fact, very different from the majority of Akita commonly available in North America.
+These Japanese Akitainu were, in fact, very different from the majority of (American) Akita commonly available in North America.
 It became obvious to these breeders from the US that in the course of development over previous decades when the AKC closed the stud book, the Akita had indeed become two separate breeds: the Japanese and the American.
-This situation was not taken lightly by the Szymanskis (Pat and Rich), Herreras (Ben and Melanie) and Sjobergs (Jim and Carol) as they all had experience with both American Akitas and Japanese Akitainus and had struggled with the split issue themselves.
+This situation was not taken lightly by the Szymanskis (Pat and Rich), Herreras (Ben and Melanie) and Sjobergs (Jim and Carol) as they all had experience with both American Akita and Japanese Akitainu and had struggled with the split issue themselves.
 But with the irrefutable evidence in front of them and with the knowledge that the Japan Kennel Club (JKC) preferred to split the breed internationally, they knew they had to respect the breed’s country of origin.

 Shortly after their return to the US, the Sjobergs and Szymanskis sat around Pat’s kitchen table in a suburb of Houston and called the Herreras, who were then living in Southern California.
 They had “the talk” which would ultimately result in the formation of North America’s first club dedicated to the Japanese Akitainu outside of AKIHO’s North American Branch, which was established in 1970.
-It must be noted that AKIHO, the oldest Akitainu breed club in the world, operates independently and is not affiliated with any other national or international registry or kennel club.
+It must be noted that AKIHO, the oldest Akitainu breed club in the world, operates independently and is not affiliated with other national or international registries or kennel clubs.

 JACA IS FOUNDED

 Internationally, various individuals of the Japanese Akitainu fancy stated that the breed would need a representative club in the United States, and there was a growing worry that the AKC would stall the split on behalf of a particularly vocal group within the Akita Club of America (ACA), the breed parent club.
 In fact, as of this publishing in 2017, the AKC continues to be one of only two kennel clubs in the world that does not recognize two distinct Akita breeds.
+Updated to add: In 2020, the ACA voted in favor of splitting the breed in the AKC (210 in favor/58 against).

-And so, in May of 1997, with encouragement from board members of the JKC, AKIHO HQ in Odate, AKIHO North American Branch, and Japanese Akitainu clubs in Europe, the Japanese Akita Club of America, Inc. (JACA), was founded by the Szymanskis, the Herreras, the Sjobergs, Cindy and Jim Hicks, Mike and Laurie Shannen, Frances Connor, Akira Miyabayashi and Hope Yoneshige.
+And so, in May of 1997, with encouragement from board members of the JKC, AKIHO HQ in Odate, AKIHO North America Branch, and Japanese Akitainu clubs in Europe, the Japanese Akitainu Club of America, Inc. (JACA), was founded by the Szymanskis, the Herreras, the Sjobergs, Cindy and Jim Hicks, Mike and Laurie Shannen, Frances Connor, Akira Miyabayashi and Hope Yoneshige.
 Also, it is important to note that several members of the ACA believed in preserving both breeds as separate, so among JACA’s first members were breeders and owners of American Akitas.

 JACA’S ROLE TODAY